LAST UPDATED: JUN 28 2023

 - Why A Mitter Saw Not Cutting Straight? @ ToolsOwner

-26. The Surface Planer
+26. Surface Planer

 The surface planer is a large sanding machine typically used to smooth large surface areas efficiently and evenly.
 Also, surface planers are commonly used to reduce the thickness of a wood board through a thorough sanding process.
 It does so by pulling the board through a set of blades using rollers and belts.
 It’s like a hand planer, but on a massive scale.